asanmateu/emails2query-tool/README.md

 	* **additional_emails**: additional emails concatenated by ";" (semicolon)

+**IMPORTANT:**

-**IMPORTANT: The tool does no magic so please make sure buyer names are set in the same order as their corresponding emails.
-Emails with no buyer names should go EITHER at the end OR otherwise you can write names as name1;;name3 (this will consider the value inside semicolons as "", in this case the only thing you need to make sure is that email2 has no buyer name for example.
-Normally, if you concatenate them in order and put a ";" in between, empty names will be already in ;; format.**
+**The tool does no magic so please make sure buyer names are set in the same order as their corresponding emails.**

+**Emails with no buyer names should go EITHER at the end, so that they are not matched to a wrong name OR otherwise you can write names as name1;;name3 (this will consider the value inside semicolons as "", in this case the only thing you need to make sure is that email2 has no buyer name, for example.
+Normally, if you concatenate them in the order given by additional columns 1, 2, 3... and put a ";" in between, empty names will be already in ;; format.**

+**You can concatenate both buyers and emails separately by copying all the additional buyer name / email column to a separate worksheet, use concatenate and then simply insert ";" between elements in the excel formula.**

 **Please slack Toni if this is not 100% clear.**